 They are typically made with a layer of PUL – Polyurethane Laminate.
 Some are made with TPU – Thermoplastic polyurethane.
 TPU fabrics are made using a heating process that ‘bakes in’ the laminated waterproofing properties rather than using a chemical cocktail to achieve the same, as in PUL.
 This makes TPU slightly more expensive.
 The final option are wool covers.

+Alternative to waterproof covers are wool ones.
 Wool covers are an option that rely only on fibres, and not chemicals.
 They are not actually waterproof – so why are they such a popular choice of cover?
 Well – think of sheep!
 As long as you have enough absorbency underneath the cover, the wool will be reliable.
 However, if you do not have enough absorbency, you will experience leaks.
 It’s best to think of wool wraps as ‘water resistant’ than waterproof.
 They are a great alternative for children who struggle with eczema, sweating or rashes.
 The best part is, wool is naturally antibacterial and unless they get soiled, you can wash them about once a month!
 Read about our wash care here.

-The last difference is the gusset.
+The next difference is the gusset.
 The gusset refers to the edging that sits around the leg/groin, and is elasticated.
 Some nappies have one layer, and some have two – known as a double gusset.
 It is often felt that double gussets offer more containment, but others can find it too fiddly to fit two layers of elastics well into the groin.
 If you don’t have a good fit, you can have leaks no matter how many layers of elastic there are.

-Nappies such as close pop-in’s have a double gusset that looks like this:
+Nappies such as close pop-in’s have a double gusset that looks like this.

-That’s about it on the outer part of cloth nappies.
+This concludes our breakdown on the outer part of cloth nappies.
 So have a cuppa, take a moment to let that sink in and pop back for the next chapter: the absorbant part of cloth nappies.